getdozer/dozer/dozer-tests/README.md

 For all supported error expectation checks, see `expectations.rs`.

+In case of addition of new test case, be aware of non-colliding ports from the connection that you are creating for each test cases.

 ## Add a Connection

 Test cases may need to establish various kinds of connections.
 Connection services can run as a docker compose service.